 What Cashews are Best

 Cashews are technically a seed that’s been categorized as a nut and sometimes considered a legume.
 Talk about confusing!
-Whatever they’re called, they can add luscious creaminess to plant-based recipes.
-If you’ve only had roasted cashews, it’s time to try them raw.
-You can find raw cashews in most health food stores and online and they provide the perfect consistency to use in making cashew cheese sauce.
+Raw cashews add creaminess to plant-based recipes.
+You can find them in health food stores and online.

 Serve this sauce immediately, or transfer it to an airtight container, cover, and refrigerate for up to 7 to 10 days.
 It may thicken during storage.
 If so, add a tablespoon or so of plain soy milk while reheating.